 While Medicaid and Medicare may cover some limited home care services when skilled nursing is also required, Full Heart Home Care services do not qualify for reimbursement through either program.

 Full Heart Home Care is licensed in ten counties: Cherokee, Cobb, Coweta, Dekalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Paulding.
-We are based in Vinings, and our caregivers live all over the greater Atlanta area.
+We are based in Marietta, and our caregivers live all over the greater Atlanta area.
+Most of our clients currently reside in Cobb, Fulton and Dekalb counties.

 No, clients do not sign any type of binding agreement and can make changes or cancel services at any time.

 We will do our best to accommodate your needs and schedule changes as quickly as possible, but more notice is always appreciated.
-In the event of same-day cancellations, we do charge and compensate caregivers for two hours of service.
+In the event of same-day (within 24 hours) cancellations, we do charge clients and compensate caregivers for half of the scheduled hours.
 Otherwise, there are no commitments or cancellation fees.

 “Full Heart” is an expression of our promise to provide the absolute best care imaginable – we care for clients with our full hearts, focusing our every effort on enhancing lives through compassionate care.
 “Full” also comes from our Owner & CEO’s last name, Fuller.
 Finally, “heart” has been at the forefront of Andrea’s life since suddenly developing congestive heart failure in 2009 and subsequently receiving the life-saving gift of a healthy new heart in 2010.